 Shouter comes with plenty of customization options – disable notifications from unnecessary applications and unknown numbers, read messages even when the phone is locked, disable read during silent hours, shout the notification sending app name before reading content, and more.
 Voice remainder and battery state announcement features are coming in the next update.

 Power Shade allows you to make your notification drawer look great by customizing the base layout and color of each tiny element according to your preference.
 Notifications from one app are grouped together, and you can reply to messages as soon as you see them.

 Dynamic Notification lets you check your notifications without even unlocking your smartphone.
 It shows the clock, time, lock button, and app icons with notifications.
 Most mobiles only have a pulsing notification LED, which doesn’t actually tell anything about the notification, but with this app, you can decide if something is important enough to act.

-There are options to change background color, image, hide details and adjust brightness.
+There are options to change the background color and image, hide details, and adjust brightness.
 Notification doesn’t light up when your phone is in your pocket, purse, or face down.
 Moreover, you can use the app (available in the premium version) as a replacement for your stock lock screen.